-Whether your case is contested or uncontested, military divorces offer unique challenges.
+Whether your case is contested or uncontested, if you, or your spouse, is in the military, it can create unique challenges.
 From jurisdiction to deployment to child custody determinations, these cases have more moving parts than most.
-As a result, it’s important that any military family facing divorce has the knowledge and insight of an experienced family law attorney.
+As a result, it is important that any military family facing divorce has the knowledge and insight of an experienced family law attorney.

-For military members, jurisdiction may be proper where they currently reside, where their spouse currently resides, where they are stationed, or where they last resided in the United States if serving overseas.
-A knowledgeable family law attorney can advise you on where jurisdiction is proper for your case.
+For military members, jurisdiction may be proper where they currently reside, where their spouse currently resides, where they are stationed, where they last resided in the United States if serving overseas, or their designated home state.
+If the other spouse has no connection to Virginia, the court may not have jurisdiction to determine any property or support issues between the parties even though a divorce could be granted.
+A knowledgeable family law attorney can advise you on where jurisdiction is proper, and best, for your case.

 The SCRA offers protection for servicemembers from default judgments, evictions, and foreclosures in addition to divorce and custody determinations while on active duty.

 As discussed here, Virginia also offers additional protection for service members in the Virginia Military Parents Equal Protection Act, which addresses the concerns of deploying parents regarding custodial and visitation decisions.

 Jurisdiction over child custody may also be an issue.
 Just because Virginia has jurisdiction over the divorce does not mean it has jurisdiction to make a custody determination.
 Custody jurisdiction stays in the place where the child has resided most of the time (their “home state”), which may be another state or even another country.

 Military members do have to appear in court, but they have some options.
 The service member and their spouse can file for divorce in the state where the spouse resides, the state where the service member is currently stationed, or the state where the military member legally resides.
 The law, however, seeks to avoid placing service members under undue burdens while working to defend our country.